pankajbhhh/Weather_App/README.md

-#Weather Now
+# Weather Now

 A fast, simple weather app for Jamie (an outdoor enthusiast) to quickly check current weather for any city.
 Built with React and the Open‑Meteo API (no API key needed).

-🎯 Project Goals
+🎯  ## Project Goals

-🔹 Speed: Show current conditions with minimal clicks.
+🔹 - Speed: Show current conditions with minimal clicks.

-🔹 Simplicity: Clean UI with clear data (temp, feels like, wind, humidity, condition).
+🔹 - Simplicity: Clean UI with clear data (temp, feels like, wind, humidity, condition).

-🔹 Accuracy: Uses Open‑Meteo (free, reliable, no key).
+🔹 - Accuracy: Uses Open‑Meteo (free, reliable, no key).

-🔹 Accessibility: Keyboard‑friendly and screen‑reader friendly.
+🔹 - Accessibility: Keyboard‑friendly and screen‑reader friendly.

-🔹 Responsive: Works great on mobile and desktop.
+🔹 - Responsive: Works great on mobile and desktop.

-✨ Features
+✨ ## Features

 🔹 City search with autosuggest (via Open‑Meteo Geocoding API).